Carvins Cove Dam reaches Stage II of emergency action plan

-ROANOKE COUNTY, Va.
-(WDBJ7)- Recent rainfall has led to at least 2 feet of water flowing over the spillway of the Carvins Cove Dam in Roanoke County.
+Recent rainfall has led to at least 2 feet of water flowing over the spillway of the Carvins Cove Dam in Roanoke County.

 The Western Virginia Water Authority, which owns the dam, has notified local Emergency Services Coordinators and the National Weather service after issuing a Stage II notification.

 What this means is that 2 feet of water over the spillway is a trigger point in the authority’s emergency action plan.
-It is not an indicator of imminent dam failure, according to WVWA.
+It is

 Stage II was also reached in late May following heavy rainfall.